-Comments about strengths and positi ives of this supervisor: You are encouraged to talk directly with your faculty mento about any concerns.
-If you would like more he lp in resolving Comments about strengths and positives of this supervisor: You are encouraged to talk directly with your faculty mentor about any concerns.
-If you would like more help in resissues and would prefer discussing your concerns in person rather than on paper, you should feel free to contact your director (Drs.
-Carver, Quittner, or Schneiderman) act your track supervisor: [ ] if other site, please specify if other supervisor, please specify this is my primary supervisor Continue SUCERVISION PRACTICUM FORM FEEDBACK DEPARTMENT OF PAYOR OLD CO. select site
+Comments about strengths and positives of this supervisor: You are encouraged to talk directly with your faculty mentor about any concerns.
+If you would like more help in resolving issues and would prefer discussing your concerns in person rather than on paper, you should feel free to contact your track director (Drs.
+Carver, Quittner, or Schneiderman)